avarholak/portfolio/README.md

 # portfolio
-Repository of various assignments and projects for R for Biologists Class during the Summer of 2024.
+Repository of various assignments and projects for Bio316 - R for Biologists

 **Varholak_function_tutorial**